TyrionBian/tyrionbian.github.io/_posts/2020-06-03-least-mean-squares.md

 ### 1. LMS algorithm

-We want to choose θ so as to minimize $$J(θ)$$.
+We want to choose θ so as to minimize $$J(θ)$$ [^1].
 Let’s consider the gradient descent algorithm, which starts with some initial θ, and repeatedly performs the update:
 \$$
 \theta_j := \theta_j - \alpha \frac{\partial}{\partial \theta_j} J(\theta)
 $$